goofyboga/bayer_leverkusen_football_analysis/README.md

 ## Data
 This project uses event-based match data from Statsbomb to extract tactical insights into Bayer Leverkusen’s playing style.
 Key focus areas include:

-Turnovers & Transition – Where & how they win the ball Ball Progression – How they move up the pitch
+Turnovers & Transition – Where & how they win the ball.
+Ball Progression – How they move up the pitch.
-Shot Creation & xG – How they generate high-quality chances Defensive Structure – Mid-block efficiency & counterpressing success
+Shot Creation & xG – How they generate high-quality chances.
+Defensive Structure – Mid-block efficiency & counterpressing success.

 To analyze these, the project uses Python, Pandas, and statistical models while visualizing key patterns with matplotlib & mplsoccer (heatmaps, pass networks, shot maps).
 The main footballing concepts that are explored in this project include relationism, territorial dominance (and defensive distance), effective counterpressing and the execution of a midblock.